Project

 Dec 2022 Neoen withdrew plans for a 120-MW solar farm component of the Thunderbolt Energy Hub.
 Neoen cited uncertainty in the solar energy market.

-May 2024 NSW Department of Planning and Environment granted development consent to the project.
+May 2024 NSW Department of Planning and Environment granted development consent to Stage One.

 Major Contract